cloud-ark/kubeplus/README.md

 <img src="./docs/clusterissuer-mysqlcluster.png" width="750" height="300" class="center">
 </p>

-Once these annotations are added to the respective CRDs, above resource topology can be discovered using ``kubectl connections`` plugin as follows:
+Once these annotations are added to the respective CRDs by the cluster administrator, above resource topology can be discovered by DevOps teams using ``kubectl connections`` plugin as follows:

 ```
 $ kubectl connections Service wordpress namespace1